ZeynepM-Yalcin/elanco-tick-tracker/README.md

 Both the seed loader and the API fetcher use INSERT OR IGNORE rather than a plain INSERT.
 SQLite enforeces the id column as a primary key, so any duplicate is silently skipped.
 Restarting the server never creates duplicate records and API records that overlap with seed data are not double counted.
 Before any insert, the code also checks that the three minimum required fields are present (id, date, location) and skips the record entirely if any are missing, rather than inserting a row with NULL values that would break the frontend.

 #### Search and filtering
 Filters are built as a dynamic WHERE clause, each filter parameter is only added to the conditions list if it was actually passed in, so requests with no filters return all records without any unnecessary SQL.
 LOWER() is applied to both sides of string comparisons so filtering is always case-insensitive.
-The end date filter appends T23:59:59 server-side so filtering to a specific date includes the entire day, not just records from midnight.

 #### Data reporting - endpoint design
 The brief was the starting point - it explicitly asked for 'number of sightings per region' and 'trends over time', which mapped directly to /stats/by-region and /sightings/timeline.
 From there, standard REST conventions guided the naming: endpoints are nouns not verbs, grouped by what they represent.
 Raw sighting records live under /sightings, aggregate insights under /stats.
 The map gets its own endpoint (/sightings/map) because it needs a different shape of data - one summary object per city rather than individual records - so grouping 1,000 rows in the browser would have been wasteful.

 #### Error handling
-The external API call uses a two-layer try/except — ConnectionError is caught specifically for a clear log message, and a broad Exception catches everything else so no edge case can crash the startup sequence.
+The external API call uses a two-layer try/except.
+ConnectionError is caught specifically for a clear log message, and a broad Exception catches everything else so no edge case can crash the startup sequence.
 Using a 6second timeout prevents the server hanging if the API is slow rather than fully down.
 On the frontend, all API calls go through a single fetchJSON() helper that wraps fetch() in a try/catch and returns null on failure, every caller treats null as a no-op so a broken endpoint never causes a white screen

 ### How to Run
 1. Instal dependencies